 Welcome back to Spirit Box Radio.

 Sorry for the gloomy opening, faithful listeners, I am afraid I’ve found myself somewhat melancholy of late.
 Right, rather than lingering in the specifics, lets dive right in, shall we?

-Right, so other forum based things; Tina and Michelle have set up a new chatroom on the forums for LGBT plus listeners of Spirit Box Radio!
-They’re a little bit snowed under and asked me to drop a message to let you all know they are working through approving all of your membership requests as quickly as possible, as it appears there is a very high percentage of LGBT cuties amongst our faithful listenership.
+Right, so other forum based things; Tina and Michelle have set up a new chatroom on the forums for LGBTQ plus listeners of Spirit Box Radio!
+They’re a little bit snowed under and asked me to drop a message to let you all know they are working through approving all of your membership requests as quickly as possible.
 If you’re thinking of joining, I’ll see you in there!
 I’m still figuring out this technology lark but I finally feel like I’m getting somewhere.

-And, of course, finally, this week the forums, and the email, and the telegram.
-All of them have been absolutely rammed with people asking about my wellbeing.
+And, of course, finally, this week the forums, and the email, and the telegram because all of them have been absolutely rammed with people asking about my wellbeing.
 I would like to reassure you all that I am absolutely fine, faithful listeners.
 If a little melancholy.
 But who doesn’t get melancholy from time to time?
 I admit… well.
 It pains me to say it but.

-Fortunately for me, though, faithful listeners, Anna had to return to her lawyering on Monday, and I told her however obedient her husband… Nick?
+Fortunately for me, though, faithful listeners, Anna had to return to her lawyering on Monday, and I told her however obedient her fiance is… oh what’s his name?
+Uh.
+Nick?
 Paul?
 Anthony?
-Whatever his name is, he can surely only tolerate her being gone for so long, before missing her.
-She made a great show of course about how it was more important that I am well than that oh, him, the fiance, that he can miss her all he likes, it’s less important.
+He can surely only tolerate her being gone for so long, before missing her.
+She made a great show of course about how it was more important that I am well than that oh… him, the fiance… that he can miss her all he likes, it’s less important.

 If Kitty and Anna know more than I do, they aren’t telling me.

-But I really am fine, honestly, faithful listeners.
+But I really am fine, faithful listeners.
 I promise.